 We first look at the effects of liquidity and why it is a problem for crypto markets.

 Liquidity affects prices and market stability

-A good sign of liquidity in a given market for a particular asset would be increased buy and sell and exchange activity because cash or other assets to exchange against that particular asset are available for buyers and sellers at any given time, while illiquid markets report low activity.
-Another sign for liquidity would be stability in markets, which is mirrored in volatility nature of prices.
-In a liquid market, prices are more stable and do not swing by large margins even when there is lots of activity or large orders, and this will stabilize markets.
+A good sign of liquidity in a given market for a particular asset would be increased buy, sell, and exchange activity because cash or other assets to exchange against that particular asset is available for buyers and sellers at any given time, while illiquid markets report low activity.
+Another sign for liquidity would be stability in markets, which is mirrored in the volatile nature of prices.
+In a liquid market, the prices are more stable and do not swing by large margins even when there is lots of activity or large orders, and this will stabilize markets.

 Otherwise, a large order would swing prices by a large margin.
-And because prices are more stable in a liquid market than in an illiquid market, they are easier to predict direction and thereby, technical analysis, charting, use of indicators and other prediction techniques are more accurate.
-Notice that some marketers would therefore benefit from illiquidity and as the saying goes, volatility is not always necessarily a bad thing.
+And because prices are more stable in a liquid market than in an illiquid market, they are easier to predict the direction and thereby, technical analysis, charting, use of indicators and other prediction techniques are more accurate.
+Notice that some marketers would, therefore, benefit from illiquidity and as the saying goes, volatility is not necessarily a bad thing.

 Moving forward, liquidity ensures better and fair prices for everyone in the market because the demand and supply side fulfill each other without much commotion.
 It also ensures quicker transaction times for the obvious reasons that what a buyer or seller is looking for is readily available and will thus get fulfilled.

-Why is there liquidity problem in the crypto market?
+Why is there a liquidity problem in the crypto market?

 Regulation is also a factor in crypto adoption currently with some countries banning crypto completely or introducing various “barriers,” limits and obligations to be met by exchanges and other platforms or their users, and thus making it hard to trade crypto and therefore meaning low activity and volumes.